 Jaime had realized that his love for storytelling had no bounds.
 His own children had grown up with fictional characters as siblings and now even the grandchildren sought time with 'Papa' to hear the adventures of Wendell, Morphiophelius Smith (a.k.a.
 Chuck) and Dax.
 Each time a book was completed, he'd end up with a list of fresh new ideas, all eventually linking back to the main storyline.
 Truth was, the expanding world of Wanted Hero showed no sign of stopping anytime soon.
 So why bother trying, right?

-There are already seven books in the series!You can grab the books through your favorite retailer.
+There are already eight books in the series!You can grab the books through your favorite retailer.

 (Don't forget to leave a review!)